The Complete Legal Guide For Running Sweepstakes, Contests, & More

 Adhering To State & Federal Sweepstakes Laws

-However, the US Postal Service (USPS) and the Federal Communications Commission (FCC) also have authority over certain laws regarding promotions.
-In addition, some states have laws that govern the conduct of contests and sweepstakes specifically for their state.
+The US Postal Service (USPS) and the Federal Communications Commission (FCC) also have authority over certain laws regarding promotions.
+Some individual states have laws that govern the conduct of contests and sweepstakes specifically for their state.

 The key purpose of any laws and regulations is to protect consumers from deceptive or unfair trading practices.
 You can ensure your promotion is compliant by being aware of some universal regulations: